Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/05-water-change-schedule-for-different-tank-sizes.md

 ### Neglecting Substrate Cleaning

 Water changes are the perfect time to vacuum your substrate.
-Don't just remove water—clean the gravel or sand to remove accumulated waste.
+Don't just remove waterclean the gravel or sand to remove accumulated waste.

 ## Automating Water Changes